zgrossbart/rest-client-rust/README.md

 This is an interesting error.
 The problem is that we're passing the variable `args` directly to the `dbg!` macro.
 We don't know if that variable will be changed by the function and the Rust runtime can't copy the value because `Vec` doesn't support it.
 That would be OK if we never use the `args` variable again, but when we use it a couple of lines later to check the length of the arguments passed in then the Rust compiler throws an error.

 I've had this exact experience in Java.
 I passed an `ArrayList` to another method and didn't expect the other method to change the list.
-It did and then my program manfunctioned.
+It did and then my program malfunctioned.
 The Rust compiler is making sure you don't run into this problem and turning a potential run-time error into a compile-time error.

 ### `value used here after move`